 In the last 8 years, Seguro Ndabene has won the lottery a staggering five times.
 In total, Ndabene has won an astronomical amount of $20 Million in lottery winnings.
-Is it a coincidence, old fashioned luck, or is there a more scandalize side to Ndabene’s excessive lottery winnings?
+Is it a coincidence, old fashioned luck, or is there something suspicious when it comes to Ndabene’s excessive lottery winnings?

 In his defence, Ndabene claims he purchases hundreds of tickets every month and his winnings are legitimate.
 “I won rightfully,” stated the native of Mozambique.
 Yet, Ndabene and a few other lottery winners who have won large amounts of money, numerous times, all share a similar story.
 They all have close relationships to retailers.